 - Life a more sustainable lifestyle - less packaging and less waste.
 Even if they ever figure out a way to recycle those aseptic cartons, you can bet that it will be a super labor intensive.

-We love almond milk – and ever since my oldest was diagnosed with a life threatening allergy to dairy (at 3 months of age), I've had to find ways to make allergy-free substitutes for drinking and for baking.
+Ever since my oldest was diagnosed with a life-threatening allergy to dairy (at 3 months of age), I've had to find ways to make allergy-free substitutes for drinking and for baking.
 But this method makes it super easy.

 Just yesterday both of my sons asked for some.
-They said it's not quite as good as my Easiest Coconut Milk, but good nonetheless.
-And in the future, I'll try my hand at making smoother “more perfect” almond milk and I'll share that with you as well.
+They said it's not quite as good as my Homemade Coconut Milk, but good nonetheless.

 Almond Milk bought in bulk, buying 4 32 oz containers at Amazon, costs $2.43 for 4 cups.